elegant-scipy/elegant-scipy/preface.md

 Perhaps you are a scientist who has read some Python tutorials online, and have downloaded some analysis scripts from another lab or a previous member of their own lab, and have fiddled with them.
 But they don't have any solid concepts about what constitutes "good code".

-If you are not yet familiar with Python basics, you might like to work through a beginner tutorial befor tackling this book.
+If you are not yet familiar with Python basics, you might like to work through a beginner tutorial before tackling this book.
 There are some great resources to get to get you started with Python, such as Software Carpentry (http://software-carpentry.org/).

 Elegant SciPy is not a reference volume.
 Given the rapid rate of development, we would be remiss to write a reference book.
 Along the way, we will teach you how to use the internet as your reference.
 Instead, in Elegant SciPy we will introduce you to the core concepts and capabilities of SciPy and related libraries.
-This is a book that you will read once, but may return to for inspiration (and maybe to admire some elegant code snippits!).
+This is a book that you will read once, but may return to for inspiration (and maybe to admire some elegant code snippets!).

 ## Why SciPy?
 **Summarize what the book is about, like you would pitch it to a potential reader on the back cover.
 What makes your book unique in the marketplace?**